 Assembling the biryani

-Once the rice gets 20% cooked, take out half of the rice and top it over the chicken.
+- Once the rice gets 80% cooked, take it out using a sieve and spread it evenly over the chicken.

-Sprinkle 1/2 cup milk, saffron soaked in water , golden brown onion, coriander, mint and ghee on top.
+- Sprinkle 1/2 cup milk, saffron soaked in water , golden brown onion and ghee on top.